facebook pixel

 Popular traditional Jamdani motif include panna hajar (thousand emeralds), kalka (paisley), butidar (small flowers), fulwar (flowers arranged in straight rows), tersa (diagonal patterns), jalar (motifs evenly covering the entire saree), duria (polka spots) and charkona (rectangular motifs).

-TIMELINE OF JAMDANI TEXTILE PRODUCTION:
+TIMELINE OF JAMDANI PRODUCTION:

 Jamdani textile weaving is a time-consuming process and requires skilled hands: